VladSolfior/VladSolfior.github.io/_posts/2017-08-16-Hinernate-Annotations.markdown

         private Set<Role> roles;
 {% endhighlight %}

-In foreignKey annotation you simple addend a name to the table link
+In foreignKey annotation you simple addend a name to the table link.

+Good luck and Happy Coding!